Elvis Merzļikins: International play

-Merzļikins participated in the 2012 World Junior Ice Hockey Championships and 2013 World Junior Ice Hockey Championships as a member of the Latvia men's national junior ice hockey team.
-He was selected to the national team for the 2016 World Championship, and made his debut in the opening game against Sweden in a 2–1 overtime loss.
-Merzļikins also played in the 2017 World Championship and in the 2018 World Championship.
+Merzļikins participated in the 2012 and 2013 World Junior Championships as a member of the Latvia junior team.
+He was selected to the Latvia senior team for the 2016 World Championship, and made his debut in the opening game against Sweden in a 2–1 overtime loss.
+Merzļikins also played in the 2017 and 2018 World Championships.
 In the 2018 tournament, he posted a 1.50 goals against average and .940 save percentage in six contests.

 Personal life

 Merzļikins was born in Riga, Latvia.
 Merzļikins was named after Elvis Presley, of whom his father was a fan.
 Merzļikins speaks Latvian, English, Russian and Italian.
 Merzļikins and his wife have two sons.
 Their first son, born August 2021, is named after former teammate and countryman Matīss Kivlenieks, who died in a fireworks accident on 4 July 2021, protecting Merzļikins and his family.
-Their second son, born in March 2025, is named after late teammate Johnny Gaudreau, who, along with his younger brother, Matthew Gaudreau, was killed by an alleged drunk driver while riding their bicycles in August 2024.
+Their second son, born in March 2025, is named after late teammate Johnny Gaudreau, who, along with his younger brother, Matthew Gaudreau, was killed by a drunk driver while riding their bicycles in August 2024.

+In April 2022, Merzļikins revealed that the cannon blasts used during Columbus home games triggered anxiety because they reminded him of the fireworks accident that killed Kivlenieks.
+He stated that the arena cannons were "a problem" for him during the first games of the season and that New Year's fireworks also affected him.